zkstewart/BINge/README.md

 See the [Installing BINge wiki page](https://github.com/zkstewart/BINge/wiki/Installing-BINge) for more information.

 # How to use BINge
-On the command line, you can always ask BINge.py to provide help information for its submodules by doing:
+On the command line, you can always ask BINge to provide help information for its different functions by doing:

 ```
 python /location/of/BINge.py initialise -h